Natural Climbing Areas

 Location: Big Cannon Cliff, YangMingShan

 Directions: From Beitou Metro station, take the 小25(S25) or 230 in the Yangmingshan(陽明山) direction.
-Get off at DaHuangZui(大磺嘴).
+Get off at stop “DaHuangZui(大磺嘴).”
 Walk down the road and you will see after about 5 minutes a yellow sign on your left – this is the access trail.
 Follow the trail up to the right.
+Alternatively, you can go by bus to the stop “Dunxu High School of Industry and Commerce” and walk around 700M downhill to the trailhead.

-Hike to the top of the cliff to find glue-in style top rope anchors on some climbs(see pictures).
-On other routes you will have to set up your own anchors.
+Hike to the top of the cliff to find glue-ins for top rope anchors on some climbs(see pictures).
+On other routes you will have to set up your own anchors using trees, bushes, etc.

-If you want to use natural anchors you will need a LOT of static cord or webbing since most of the solid trees are about 10-20 feet away from the cliff.
+If you want to use natural anchors you will need a LOT of static cord or webbing since most of the solid trees are about 5-20 meters away from the cliff.

 Topo:

-Ron’s Taiwan Climbing Page - Ron translated and enhanced an old guide originally made by Milk, a veteran of the Taiwan Climbing scene.
+Ron’s Taiwan Climbing Page - a guidebook with Topos.
+Ron translated and enhanced an old guide originally created by Milk, a veteran of the Taiwan Climbing scene.

 Thanks to 郭寶 for guiding us here